yast/yast.github.io/doc/development.md

-If you need to fix bugs or do some other maintenance work in an already released versions of YaST, create a virtual machine with the same openSUSE or SLE release you are targetting and install the `devel_yast` pattern there:
+If you need to fix bugs or do some other maintenance work in an already released versions of YaST, create a virtual machine with the same openSUSE or SLE release you are targeting and install the `devel_yast` pattern there:

     sudo zypper in -t pattern devel_yast